dice-group/IndQNER/Evaluation Codes/IndQNER_Evaluation_using_BiLSTM+CRF/readme.md

 ```
 ## How to run
 1. Download IndoBERT from [here](https://hobbitdata.informatik.uni-leipzig.de/indQnerd/indobert-base-p1.zip)
-2. Run the training process as well as the test process using this syntax:
+2. Perform the training process as well as the test process using this syntax:
 ```
 python ner.py --do_train True     --do_eval True     --do_test True     --max_seq_length 256  --train_batch_size 16     --eval_batch_size 16     --num_train_epochs 10     --do_lower_case     --logging_steps 200     --need_birnn True     --rnn_dim 256     --clean True
 ```